-This article describes several interdisciplinary studies and architectural projects designed by the author of this writing, within the framework of the Genetic Architectures Research Group & Office of the ESARQ (the UIC Barcelona School of Architecture).
-This group unites researchers from the fields of architecture and design, biology (e.g., genetics), art history and philosophy.
+In these pages we describe several interdisciplinary studies and architectural projects performed by the Genetic Architecture Research Group & Office, included in the iBAG (Institute for Biodigital Architecture & Genetics) of UIC Barcelona (Universitat Internacional de Catalunya), close to the ESARQ School of Architecture (UIC Barcelona).
+This Group and Institute unites researchers from the fields of architecture and design, biology (e.g., genetics), computation, art history and philosophy.

 Today, understanding the moment when amorphous masses of cells organize themselves into an initial structural level is relevant for the architect.
 Architecture should also respond to structural, physical, economic and efficiency stresses, as living beings do.
 How to respond is something that we can learn from nature (i.e., bio-learning).
-However, the initial structural level can only be observed using a microscope.
-Therefore, this tool becomes valuable to architectural research.
+However, the initial structural level can only be observed using an electron microscope.
+Therefore, this tool becomes valuable to architectural research in a deeper level that it is not only form finding, that it is genetic, and with the possibility to be used on graphic design.
 Here, we present examples of this approach.
-First, we attempt to discover, analyze and evaluate the microscopic structures of animals and plants.
-On the basis of this knowledge, the digital design of real architectural projects can emerge based on computational strategies that are also morphogenetic.
+First, we attempt to discover, analyse and evaluate the microscopic structures of animals and plants.
+On the basis of this knowledge, the digital design of real architectural projects can emerge based on computational strategies that are also morphogenetic, finding also new ways for graphic design, participating in its evolution.